8 hours

 Departing From Edinburgh

 Once aboard, your driver will take you east out of Edinburgh and on to East Lothians scenic coastal road.
-As you head towards the first stop of Dirleton, you will pass through the charming seaside towns of Aberlady and Gullane which are renowned for their golf courses and stunning views over the Firth of Forth.
+As you head towards the first stop at Archerfield Walled Garden, you will pass through the charming seaside towns of Aberlady and Gullane which are renowned for their golf courses and stunning views over the Firth of Forth.

-With the sand rubbed from between the toes we head further east to the seaside town of North Berwick.
+With the first castle ticked off, we head further east to the seaside town of North Berwick.
 Once a royal burgh, the town boasts a picturesque high street, beautiful sandy beaches and a relaxing atmosphere.
 You will have time to grab some lunch at one of the many cafes and restaurants, or visit the Scottish Seabird Centre to learn about the marine life and seabirds in the area.

 On the outskirts of North Berwick, perched on cliffs overlooking the North Sea, we visit the dramatic and imposing Tantallon Castle.
 You will be able to explore the mighty fortress and learn about its history through informational displays.
 Built in the 14th century as the seat of the Douglas clan, this castle played a crucial role in several conflicts including the Scottish Wars of Independence.